JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 ### Training

 To train the model I did not need to implement a generator.
 I used the Adam optimizer within a 1e-4 learning rate.
-The amount of epochs were choosen by try an error and in the end XXXX epochs worked well.
+The amount of epochs were choosen by try an error and in the end 3 epochs worked well.

 To output the vaidation and train loss metrics the verbose parameter were added to the keras model.fit() method.
 The output of the loss metrics is shown in the following image:

 ![alt text][image8]

 ### My Approach
 In this paragraph I am going to decribe step by step my approch which leads me to the above presented soultion.
-1. Collecting the full data set with the simulator
+1. collecting the full data set with the simulator
-2. Create the model.py with:
-  * loading the data and fill two arrays with the image data and steering angle data, which will be the input data for the CNN later
+2. loading the data and fill two arrays with the image data and steering angle data, which will be the input data for the CNN later
-  * correct the steering angle of left and right images
+3. correct the steering angle of left and right images
-  * flipping one image per data point and add them to the data set
+4. flipping one image per data point and add them to the data set
-  *
+5. Preprocessing the data with normalization, mean centering and cropping out the unimportant content of images
+5. creating the CNN - an LeNet and a NVIDIA Architecture to check both
+6. train the model and check the driving with model.h5:
+               * the validation loss  not good - training loss good - car got stuck at bridge - assuming overfitting
+7. the NVIDIA architecture performed a little better than the LeNet architecture, so I continued with NVIDIA's model
+8. implemented some dropout's, but validation loss did not decrease
+9. added another preprocessing step to gather more data - I increased the brightness of images and added them to the data set
+10. the validation loss still did not decrease and the car went straight out of the track in the first turn after the bridge
+11. checked my data quality by take out recorded tracks step by step
+12. after taking out my recorded recover track and the data of track two, the validation loss decreases (train_loss = 0.02 and validation_loss = 0.04)
+13. in autonomous mode the car managed to drive the track without any issues